Back to Blog

 Freshness requirement: Under 30 seconds for inventory counts.
 Under 5 seconds during high-velocity events like flash sales.
 Event driven systems that push data updates when an event occurs outperform polling-based approaches here.

 The cost of staleness: Overselling triggers refunds, reshipments, and customer service costs.
 But the larger cost is trust erosion — failing to deliver exceptional customer experiences.
 A customer who gets a cancellation email after checkout is unlikely to return.
-Data freshness directly correlates with customer retention in e-commerce.
+Eliminating stale data directly correlates with customer retention in e-commerce.

 4. AI Agent Decisions: Stale Context Makes Agents Fight